Recoskie/JDasm/docs/Basics.md

 <br />

 As there is no such thing as a singed add or subtract in any CPU.
-As it is only displayed graphically differently by value.
+Singed numbers are only displayed graphically differently by value.

 <br />